 6. Spend five minutes at the end of each day to get organized.

-Spending a few minutes each day to neaten your workspace is probably the most important thing you can do to stay organized.
-In my case, if only I would have done some quick filing, or taken out things that didn’t belong in my office, or put things back in their designated place on a daily basis, I wouldn’t be struggling with the mess I currently have in my home office.
-If things are already clutter-free and organized in your office, use this time to prepare yourself for the following day.
+Spending a few minutes each day to straighten up your workspace is probably the most important thing you can do to stay organized.
+In my case, if I’d had done some quick filing, or taken out things that didn’t belong in my office, or put things back in their designated place on a daily basis, I wouldn’t be struggling with the mess I currently have in my home office.
+If things are already clutter-free and organized in your office, use this time to prep yourself for the following day.
 It will be five minutes well spent vs. the time it takes when you don’t do this and you finally have to clean up so you can function.
 I, for one, will be spending much more than five minutes tomorrow morning, cleaning up this mess so I can get some work done.

 What about you?
 What do you do to keep your home office clean, organized, and productive?
 What office organization mistakes have you made, and what did you learn from them?
 What tips have made the biggest difference for you?